ibm-messaging/mq-container-mft/lab/lab.md

 Now it&#39;s time to automate transfers using a resource monitor.
 You will create a Directory type resource monitor that monitors a directory for certain pattern of files.
 It will transfer file from that directory when files of matching pattern are placed in the directory.

-In the below example you will create a resource monitor that monitors &quot;/mountpath/srcdir/input&quot; directory every 5 seconds for &quot;.csv&quot; files and transfers them to &quot;/mountpath/destdir/output&quot; folder on the destination agent.
+In the below example you will create a resource monitor that monitors `/mountpath/srcdir/input` directory every 5 seconds for ".csv" files and transfers them to `/mountpath/destdir/output` folder on the destination agent.

 The `fteCreateTransfer -gt` option creates a file in the current directory.
 You may not have access to current directory.
 Hence task.xml file will be created in /mountpath directory.